-This Ontario eReferral FHIR implementation guide (IG) is intended to enable the provincial integration solution outlined in the Provincial eReferral Strategy – Conceptual and Information Architecture Report (CIA) (sections 4 & 5) by providing standard, non-proprietary ways for systems that participate in eReferrals to interoperate with one another.
+This Ontario eReferral - eConsult FHIR implementation guide (IG) is intended to enable the provincial integration solution outlined in the Provincial eReferral Strategy – Conceptual and Information Architecture Report (CIA) (sections 4 & 5) by providing standard, non-proprietary ways for systems that participate in eReferrals to interoperate with one another.

 As a starting point, this IG supports only a subset of the functionality, pathways, and provincial integration envisioned in the CIA Report.

-A key goal of the CIA is to establish distributed/de-centralized referral networks that enable healthcare pactitioners and service providers to use their systems to refer patients to a broad range of different specialists and service providers locally and across the province.
+A key goal of the CIA is to establish distributed/de-centralized referral networks that enable healthcare practitioners and service providers to use their systems to refer patients to a broad range of different specialists and service providers locally and across the province.

 As illustrated in the following diagram, key goals for this IG are to provide standards based methods to: